It is a polyvalent mechanical bacterial lysate (LBMP).

 In this regard, the efficacy of Ismigen in stimulating the immune system and reducing the number of respiratory tract infections has been investigated in several clinical trials and analyzed in systematic reviews.

 Most clinical trials conducted in children with respiratory tract infections have demonstrated the efficacy and safety of Ismigen.

-Respiratory tract infections often cause missed school days in children aged 6 to 13 years, Jara-Perez et al, have shown the preventive effect of Ismigen in acute respiratory infections in children especially exposed to microbial contamination and, therefore therefore, to recurrent infections of the respiratory tract.
+Respiratory tract infections often cause missed school days in children aged 6 to 13 years; Jara-Perez et al. have shown the preventive effect of Ismigen in acute respiratory infections in children especially exposed to microbial contamination and, therefore, to recurrent infections of the respiratory tract.

-The authors showed that Ismigen treatment significantly reduced the number of missed school days, as well as antibiotic courses and the duration of illness.
+The authors showed that Ismigen treatment significantly reduced the number of missed school days and antibiotic courses and the duration of illness.

-The efficacy to prevent respiratory tract infections in preschool and schoolchildren was confirmed in the study by Gutiérrez-Tarango et al, in addition to the decrease in the number and duration of respiratory tract infections, a significant reduction in the number of courses of antibiotics.
+The efficacy of preventing respiratory tract infections in preschool and schoolchildren were confirmed in the study by Gutiérrez-Tarango et al., in addition to the decrease in the number and duration of respiratory tract infections and a significant reduction in the number of courses of antibiotics.

-Ismigen treatment reduced the incidence of acute respiratory tract infections also in a population of children with recurrent acute respiratory tract infections aged 3 to 8 years, as reported by Schaad et al.
+Sign treatment reduced the incidence of acute respiratory tract infections in a population of children with recurrent acute respiratory tract infections aged 3 to 8 years, as reported by Schaad et al.

-Despite the fact that the increase in the frequency of exacerbations triggered by infectious agents is an important result in children with wheezing and asthma.
+Even though the increase in the frequency of exacerbations triggered by infectious agents is an essential result in children with wheezing and asthma.